UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

 blocks in this subject, the notion of a _large noncoherent wild higher precategory_.

-A _large noncoherent wild higher precategory_ `𝒞` is a structure that attempts at capturing the structure of a large higher precategory to the $0$'th order.
+A _large noncoherent ω-precategory_ `𝒞` is a structure that attempts at capturing the structure of a large higher precategory to the $0$'th order.
 It consists of in some sense all of the operations and none of the coherence of a large higher precategory.
 Thus, it is defined as a [large globular type](globular-types.large-globular-types.md) with families of